 In this section, we evaluate the general impact of the scalable offset distortion on simulation results using the video sequence News encoded with the official Microsoft MPEG-4 reference encoder [19].
-We use a OCIF-sized base layer and a CIF-sized enhancement layer.
+We use a QCIF-sized base layer and a CIF-sized enhancement layer.
 We employ the GoP pattern IPPP... using a GoP length of 24 frames and a frame rate of 24 frames per seconds (i.e., we start a new GoP every second).
 The enhancement layer is encoded only with respect to the base layer (i.e., we do not enable motion estimation and compensation between enhancement layer frames) in our evaluation, but we note that different encoding schemes can be regarded in a similar manner.
-Without loss of generality, we evaluate lossless transmission of the encoded video over a bandwidth-limited link to illustrate the difference between a rough approximation using a low value of Q = 20 dbor RMSE = 25.5 for the video quality versus the actual value determined by the scalable offset distortion trace.
+Without loss of generality, we evaluate lossless transmission of the encoded video over a bandwidth-limited link to illustrate the difference between a rough approximation using a low value of Q = 20db or RMSE = 25.5 for the video quality versus the actual value determined by the scalable offset distortion trace.
 We consider the standard layered video streaming approach, where the base layer is transmitted before the enhancement layer in combination with the typically used RTP/UDP/IP protocol encapsulation.

-We illustrate the influence on the video distortion for the enhancement layer (EL) resolution in Figure 3 for the News sequence encoded with a quantization scale parameter of q=9, and refer to [20] for additional results.
+We illustrate the influence on the video distortion for the enhancement layer (EL) resolution in Figure 6 for the News sequence encoded with a quantization scale parameter of q = 9.
 We observe that the enhancement layer distortion is significantly higher for approximation and calculation of the distortion values over a wide range of evaluated bandwidths.
 The reason for this behavior is that the encoded base layer requires 73.2 kbps on average, whereas the enhancement layer requires 1038.9 kbps on average.
 In addition to this effect, the intra coded I frames in the base layer and the larger sized enhancement layer frames require packetization into multiple IP packets, which adds an additional protocol overhead.

-Fig. 4.
-Standard deviation of the distortion from approximation and calculation for spatial scalable video streaming of the News video sequence.
+Fig. 6.
+Mean distortion from approximation and calculation for spatial scalable video streaming of the News video sequence.

 Only if most of the base layer can be transmitted successfully, the approximated distortion for the enhancement layer approaches the level of the calculated distortion, as we can determine the distortion for the upsampling from the current traces.

 Importantly, we note that the approximation of the distortion with a fixed value results in a too high estimate of the distortion.
 A simple approximation with fixed values is thus not desirable.

-For the variability of the video distortion, we illustrate the standard deviation for the enhancement layer in Figure 4.
+For the variability of the video distortion, we illustrate the standard deviation for the two layers in Figure 7.
 We observe that the approximation of the distortion values decreases the variability significantly compared to the actual variability.
-The approximation does not capture the behavior of the calculated variability, instead the variability is approximated as too low for very low bit rates and as too high as the bit rate increases, as further detailed in [20].
+The approximation does not capture the behavior of the calculated variability, instead the variability is approximated as too low for very low bit rates and as too high as the bit rate increases.